Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Experiments

 \textit{\textbf{Training set.}} We establish our experiments using the urban driving dataset \textbf{Cityscapes}~\cite{cordts2016cityscapes}, which consists of $2,975$ images for training, $500$ for validation and $1,525$ for testing.
 Every image in the dataset has resolution $2,048 \times 1,024$, and there are $19$ classes in total.
 Following previous works~\cite{chan2021entropy, tian2021pixel}, we rely on \textbf{COCO}~\cite{lin2014microsoft} for the outlier exposure (OE).
 COCO contains objects captured in various contexts and images have at least 480 pixels for height or width.
 We only consider COCO samples that have visual classes that do not overlap with Cityscapes classes, which allowed us to form the dataset $\mathcal{D}^{out}$ with $46,751$ images.

-\textit{\textbf{Validation sets.}} We evaluate our approach on multiple benchmarks. \textbf{Fishyscapes}~\cite{blum2021fishyscapes} is a high-resolution dataset for anomaly detection, which contains two subsets for validation: FS-L\&F and FS-Static.
-FS-L\&F consists of $1000$ images from the LostAndFound dataset~\cite{pinggera2016lost} with refined labels, and FS-Static contains $30$ images with synthetic anomalous objects.
-Also, there are $275$ unknown images for the online test that contain the real-world anomalies. \textbf{Segment-Me-If-You-Can} (SMIYC)~\cite{chan2021segmentmeifyoucan} has two subsets, including \textit{AnomalyTrack} that contains large anomaly objects on different contexts (e.g., country road), and \textit{ObstacleTrack} which contains small obstacles on the road ahead.
+\textit{\textbf{Validation sets.}} We evaluate our approach on multiple benchmarks. \textbf{Fishyscapes}~\cite{blum2021fishyscapes} has high-resolution images for anomaly detection, with two validation subsets: FS-L\&F and FS-Static.
+FS-L\&F consists of $1000$ images from the LostAndFound dataset~\cite{pinggera2016lost} with refined labels, and FS-Static contains $30$ images with synthetic anomalous objects. \textbf{RoadAnomaly}~\cite{lis2019detecting} is another large anomaly validation set that contains real-world anomalous objects with $60$ images from the Internet. \textbf{Segment-Me-If-You-Can} (SMIYC)~\cite{chan2021segmentmeifyoucan} has two subsets, including \textit{AnomalyTrack} that contains large anomaly objects on different contexts (partially overlapped with~\cite{lis2019detecting}), and \textit{ObstacleTrack} which contains small obstacles on the road ahead.
 There are $10$ and $30$ images for validation, and $100$ and $327$ images for online test in AnomalyTrack and ObstacleTrack, respectively.
-In addition, Chan et al.~\cite{chan2021entropy} eliminated the mislabeled normal frames from LostAndFound~\cite{pinggera2016lost} and proposed the SMIYC-L\&F to simulate real-world driving scene situations. \textbf{RoadAnomaly} is another large anomaly validation set that contains real-world anomalous objects with $60$ images from the Internet.
-In summary, FS-static, FS-L\&F and SMIYC-L\&F contain city context images, with FS-static being synthetic.
-SMIYC-obstacle contains small anomalies in country context scenes.
-SMIYC-Anomaly and RoadAnomaly contain anomalous objects of various sizes and on various contexts, where RoadAnomaly represents the most challenging validation set.
+In addition, Chan et al.~\cite{chan2021segmentmeifyoucan} eliminated the mislabeled normal frames from LostAndFound~\cite{pinggera2016lost} and proposed the SMIYC-L\&F to simulate real-world driving scene situations.